cjmayo/ntp/doc/source/drivers/driver5.rst

 Most of this code is originally from refclock\_wwvb.c with thanks.
 It has been so mangled that wwvb is not a recognizable ancestor.

-| Timcode format: ``ADDD:HH:MM:SSQCL``
+Timecode format: ``ADDD:HH:MM:SSQCL``
-|  A - control A (this is stripped before we see it) Q - Quality
-  indication (see below) C - Carriage return L - Line feed
+  A - control A (this is stripped before we see it) Q - Quality indication (see below) C - Carriage return L - Line feed

-|
-|  Quality codes indicate possible error of:
+Quality codes indicate possible error of:

 468-DC GOES Receiver

 GPS-TM/TMD Receiver
     ? +/- 500 milliseconds # +/- 50 milliseconds

     \* +/- 5 milliseconds . +/- 1 millisecond
     space less than 1 millisecond

 OM-DC OMEGA Receiver:
     > +/- 5 seconds

     ? +/- 500 milliseconds # +/- 50 milliseconds

     \* +/- 5 milliseconds . +/- 1 millisecond

     A-H less than 1 millisecond.
 Character indicates which station is being received as follows
     A = Norway, B = Liberia, C = Hawaii, D = North Dakota, E = La
-    Reunion, F = Argentina, G = Australia, H = Japan The carriage return start bit begins on 0 seconds and extends to 1 bit time.
+    Reunion, F = Argentina, G = Australia, H = Japan

+    The carriage return start bit begins on 0 seconds and extends to 1 bit time.

 TL-3 WWV Receiver:
     ? receiver is unlocked
     space +/- 5 milliseconds